zhixuan-lin/forgetting-transformer/README.md

 pip uninstall forgetting_transformer && pip install -U git+https://github.com/zhixuan-lin/forgetting-transformer
 ```

-If you want to run the training code or modify the code, it is best to clone this repository and do an [editable install](https://setuptools.pypa.io/en/latest/userguide/development_mode.html):
+If you want to do training/evaluation or modify the code, you need to clone this repository and do an [editable install](https://setuptools.pypa.io/en/latest/userguide/development_mode.html):

 ```bash
 git clone git@github.com:zhixuan-lin/forgetting-transformer.git